lucaspcamargo/qt-sonic/README.md

 ## Building

 You will need Qt 5, Box2D, SDL2 and OpenAL.
 SDL2 is used exclusively for game controller support.

-Make sure to init and update submodules,
+Make sure to init and update submodules, `neiasound` and `SDL_GameControllerDB` are brought in as such.

-`neiasound` and `SDL_GameControllerDB` are brought in as such.
+### Linux

-Then, just build with qmake as normal.
+When all dependencies (including headers) are installed, just build with `qmake` as normal.
 Example:

 ```bash
 # Create a build folder from the project directory and buyild there